jterrier84/Cardano-node-docker/README.md

 # 4. Start node

-Let's first configure the run-node.sh script to match your host systems environment.
+Let's first configure the run-node.sh script to match your host system environment.

 ```bash
 cd ${HOME}/Cardano-node-docker/node
 sudo nano run-node.sh
 ```

-Edit the configuration section according to your preferences.
+Edit the configuration section according to your setup.

-Note:If you are running the node as relay node, you can ignore the paramter CN_KEY_PATH.
+* Note:If you are running the node as relay node, you can ignore the paramter CN_KEY_PATH.
-Important: Change the directory paths CN_CONFIG_PATH and CN_DB_PATH to the corresponding locations on your host.
+* Important: Change the directory paths CN_CONFIG_PATH and CN_DB_PATH to the corresponding locations on your host.

 ```bash
 ##Configuration for relay and block producing node